Liques/BestBankPortugalConnect/README.md

 ## Documentation

-Yes!
-There is documentation.
-It's hosted [here on the repository wiki](https://github.com/Liques/BestBankPortugalConnect/wiki).
-Also, if you take a look at the repository, there is a [.NET Core console app example](https://github.com/Liques/BestBankPortugalConnect/tree/master/ExampleConsoleApp) where you could learn how this SDK works debugging step by step.
+You can access the official SDK documentaion [here on the repository wiki](https://github.com/Liques/BestBankPortugalConnect/wiki).
+Also, if you take a look at the repository files, there is a [.NET Core console app example](https://github.com/Liques/BestBankPortugalConnect/tree/master/ExampleConsoleApp) where you could see step by step examples from the authorization flow to a balance request.

 ## Download